 Uppercut Start a partner program

-CAKE has a long history in affiliate tracking and is often chosen by networks and performance marketers that need deep reporting.
-Reviews frequently praise the flexibility of its tracking, the ability to build custom workflows, and the granular controls for offers and payouts.
-Teams that run lots of campaigns across many channels tend to like how configurable it is.
+CAKE has a long history in affiliate tracking and is often the default choice for networks and performance marketers that need deep reporting, granular controls, and reliable high volume infrastructure.
+Reviews frequently praise the flexibility of its tracking, the ability to build custom workflows, and the extensive configuration options for offers and payouts.

 The tradeoff is that CAKE can feel heavy for teams that just want to launch a partner program quickly.
-Implementation may take more effort, and non technical teams can feel the learning curve.
-Some users also point out that the interface is built more for performance marketing operations than for SaaS partner teams.
+Implementation may take weeks rather than days, non technical teams struggle with the learning curve, and the interface is built more for performance marketing operations than for SaaS partner teams.
+That gap is why many SaaS companies start exploring alternatives.

 What Users Praise About CAKE

-When reviewing user feedback about CAKE across forums, review sites, and case studies, several strengths appear consistently across different types of customers and use cases.
+When reviewing user feedback across forums, review sites, and case studies, several strengths appear consistently across different types of customers and use cases.

 Tracking Precision and Flexibility